sorjjoon/ot-harjoitustyo/documentation/instructions.md

 From the application startup window, to start click File and Open File.
-From the popup, find the log you want analyzed and click ok On the left the log is split into fights, and on the menu you can choose a fight based on it's start time
+From the popup, find the log you want analyzed and click ok On the left the log is split into fights, and on the list you can choose a fight based on it's start time by double clicking

 Saving/loading logs is done in the same menu as opening a new file